Marvin Braude Bike Trail: Route

 Next comes El Porto Beach and Manhattan County Beach (both part of the city of Manhattan Beach).

 In Hermosa Beach, riders have the choice of either continuing along the Class II bicycle path that runs alongside Hermosa Beach (which can get quite busy with pedestrian foot traffic, especially during the summer months) or riding on a Class II bicycle lane that runs parallel to Hermosa Avenue.
 The scenic bike path/pedestrian trail that runs alongside the beach in Hermosa Beach was established in 1908 and is known as The Strand.
 At Herondo Street, people can go two blocks inland to connect with the Beach Cities Greenway.

 The path continues along the beach through Redondo County Beach in the city of Redondo Beach.
 The path passes through the parking structure of the Redondo Beach pier.
 Signs instruct riders to dismount and walk their bikes across the main entrance to the pier and the King Harbor marina.
-Pedestrians and walked bikes can also “dawdle along the walkways around the boat basins.”
+Pedestrians and walked bikes can also "dawdle along the walkways around the boat basins".

 The path ends in Torrance Beach, below a parking lot at the base of the Palos Verdes Peninsula hills.
-According to a guide to walking the entirety of Santa Monica Bay, “One of many ways to reach the trail head at Torrance County Beach is by exiting the San Diego Freeway in Carson, on Torrance Boulevard, and traveling six miles west to Catalina Avenue.
-Turn left, then almost immediately veer coastward on Esplanade, which takes you 1 1/2 miles to Miramar Park, where there's bluff-top parking ($4 per day) and stairs leading down to the beach.”
+According to a guide to walking the entirety of Santa Monica Bay, "One of many ways to reach the trail head at Torrance County Beach is by exiting the San Diego Freeway in Carson, on Torrance Boulevard, and traveling six miles west to Catalina Avenue.
+Turn left, then almost immediately veer coastward on Esplanade, which takes you 1 1/2 miles to Miramar Park, where there's bluff-top parking ($4 per day) and stairs leading down to the beach."

 Access

-The beach bike path can be access via multiple transit links.
+The beach bike path can be accessed via multiple transit links.
 Most local bus lines have bike racks attached the front of the bus.
 Bikes are permitted in Metro light rail cars.